 Decode a JWT token instantly

-Paste any JWT and see the decoded header, payload, and expiry time.
+Paste any JWT and see the decoded header, payload claims, and expiry time.
 Runs entirely in your browser — nothing is ever sent to a server.

 Open JWT Decoder →